AQUARIUM LIGHTING, Information including Factors, Types, & Use

 Another example is a T-2 bulb that only takes up a small space of 7 mm diameter.
 This bulb can be a very productive bulb as per lumens per watt (73 lumens per watt!), PAR and space used.

 Water penetration is another consideration.
 Higher frequency "red" light energy is quickly filtered out in water, and many light energy requiring plants, corals, etc. have adapted to light energies found at certain depths of water they naturally reside in.

 This overview is just a brief explanation of aquarium lighting.

 Please read further for more in depth discussion.
 It is important to note that Aquarium Lighting is a complex subject, and this article has both more in depth information as well as some basics.

-However this is a subject that, reading one section, will yield incomplete information.
+However this is a subject that, by reading one section, will yield incomplete information.
 For this reason I recommend reading the whole article (as well as links provided) for a more thorough understanding (it may take more than one reading)

 I should also note that while I have years of hands on professional experience (since 1978), this is a fast evolving subject of aquarium keeping requiring my constant research and consulting with many others for their scientific expertise/experience.
 The result is constant changes/updates to this article.

 For cynical readers of this article who claim I have a bias; obviously I do, but then this is based on much research and use.

 WHY WOULD I RECOMMEND ANY PRODUCT THAT RESEARCH AND EXPERIENCE SHOWS TO BE INFERIOR TO ANOTHER?